Dec 21 Payroll Tax Rate Updates for 2021

 Federal Unemployment Tax

-In New Jersey, New York, and Connecticut, where no credit reductions are given, the effective FUTA tax rate is 0.6% for 2019.
-For more information on state-specific credit reductions, refer to the Schedule A of Form 940.
+In New Jersey, New York, and Connecticut, where no credit reductions exist, the effective FUTA tax rate is 0.6% for 2020.
+For more information on state-specific credit reductions, refer to the Schedule A of Form 940 although no states are subject to credit reduction for the 2020 filing.

 NJ Unemployment and Disability